Semi-deterministic Büchi automaton

 In automata theory, a semi-deterministic Büchi automaton (also known as Büchi automaton deterministic in the limit, or limit-deterministic Büchi automaton) is a special type of Büchi automaton.
 In such an automaton, the set of states can be partitioned into two subsets: one subset forms a deterministic automaton and also contains all the accepting states.

 For every Büchi automaton, a semi-deterministic Büchi automaton can be constructed such that both recognize the same ω-language.
 But, a deterministic Büchi automaton may not exist for the same ω-language.

 Motivation

 In standard model checking against linear temporal logic (LTL) properties, it is sufficient to translate an LTL formula into a non-deterministic Büchi automaton.
 But, in probabilistic model checking, LTL formulae are typically translated into deterministic Rabin automata (DRA), as for instance in the PRISM tool.
 However, a fully deterministic automaton is not needed.
 Indeed, semi-deterministic Büchi automata are sufficient in probabilistic model checking.

 Formal definition

-A Büchi automaton (Q,Σ,∆,Q_{0},F) is called semi-deterministic if Q is the union of two disjoint subsets N and D such that F ⊆ D and, for every d ∈ D, automaton (D,Σ,∆,{d},F) is deterministic.
+A Büchi automaton (Q,Σ,∆,Q_{0},F) is called semi-deterministic if Q is the union of two disjoint subsets N and D such that F ⊆ D and, for every d ∈ D, the automaton (D,Σ,∆,{d},F) is deterministic.